andrewhopper/papi/README.md

 PAPI is like a prompt to SQL generator specifically for models defined in this schema.

+# Why

+* You can think of PAPI like an ORM that allows mapping between a set of well structured prompts and structured data sources.
+This is like an ORM from the early 2000s.

 # Flow
 * log a <salesforce activity> (PAPI interface)
 * get schema from papi